Sarah Palin’s Facebook Posts

 It wasn’t until I read this that I realized how ridiculous this Islamic Centre near Ground Zero issue has become.
 Sarah Palin, among many others, has adamantly opposed the building of the Manhattan mosque to preserve the honor of the victims of 9/11.
 I can’t say fully understand the reasoning behind the terrorist attacks on the twin towers because no reason will ever justify that kind of massacre.
 Yes, the attacks demoralized Americans and furthered the understanding of, what should be considered, a peaceful religion.
 However, to discourage building a place to manifest the true nature of Islam only fuels the people at both radical ends.

 On one side you have this ignorant “politician” and justifiably angry citizens who carry a disdain towards Muslims all together after the attack.
-According to Palin, who has endlessly voiced in her naïve opinion on this, “This is not an issue of religious tolerance but of common moral sense.
-To build a mosque at Ground Zero is a stab in the heart of the families of the innocent victims of those horrific attacks.”
+According to Palin, who has endlessly voiced in her naïve opinion on this, “This is not an issue of religious tolerance but of common moral sense… a stab in the heart of the families of the innocent victims of those horrific attacks.”

 And on the other side, we have people who want to build this Islamic Center despite the anger it will arouse.
 If after 9 years since the incident, Islam is still misunderstood and tied to justifying terrorism, then what good will this Center do now?
 What is the purpose of still wanting to build this mosque even though it will clearly fall into further discrimination and possibly face much vandalism?
 Because if it’s being built to build better relations and minimize the divide between Americans and Muslims, it’s failing so far.
 Then again, a point is to be made.
 And it really has been with weeks of endless debates over this site.
 I think that instead of having 11 stories to exemplify Islam, they should split up the Center to manifest the good in all faiths and create a memorial to further honor the victims of 9/11.